23-MDDN342/data-mappings-arimulligan/README.md

 The ear placement was very tricky, as chin position still doesn't specify exactly where the ears actually are, and because I've been using different angle modes, the ears still got placed in weird situations.
 This is why I had to use eyebrow placement and eye placement try get the correct placement of the ears.
 The nose, cheeks, and mouth are all moved together with the nose tip and bridge positions.

 When a person is turned to the right or to the left significantly, I've made the cheek, ear, and eye disappear so it actually looks like the face has turned to the right or the left.
-The sheep wool is not determined by anything, it's still just a random generator, as sheeps' fluff should always be random depending on the person :)
+The sheep wool is not determined by anything, it's still just a random generator, as sheeps' fluff should always be random depending on the person.

 - the sheeps' ear tilt: is based off the persons head angle, like if they're looking up or down at the camera.
 This turned into more how much of the forehead is showing (ears were tilted really far down) or how much of their jaw was showing (ears were tilted really far up / non existent).
 - the sheeps' wool colour: is based off the persons hair colour.
 This worked out pretty well.
 Although people who had brown hair sometimes had nearly black hair, or nearly red hair, so I chose to put the red headed people in the brown sheep category and the brown/black haired people in the black sheep category.
 I did it this way, because it seemed more rare (the odd black sheep-like) to have brownish black hair than red hair in this set of people!
 There were only a few gray haired people, so most grey sheep also have huge eyes (because eye size is based off age).
 I think the AI can tell age apart quite well, because in the Traning Quiz, I can seem to get them correct if I focus on their eye size and emotion.